-Torres homers as Yankees beat White Sox 8-4
+Yankees beat Chisox 8-4, then announce trade for Encarnación

-CHICAGO (AP) — Gleyber Torres hit a two-run homer and the New York Yankees stayed perfect when they use an opener, cooling off the Chicago White Sox with an 8-4 win Saturday night.
+Chad Green struck out six in two dominant innings and Gleyber Torres hit a two-run homer, helping New York cool off the Chicago White Sox with an 8-4 win Saturday night.

-Torres capped New York’s four-run fourth with his 15th homer, a drive to center off Reynaldo López.
-He also had a sacrifice fly in the sixth.

-Gary Sánchez added three RBIs as New York leapfrogged Tampa Bay for the AL East lead with just its fourth win in its last 12 games.
-Cameron Maybin connected for his second homer, and Didi Gregorius had two hits.
+Soon after the game ended, the Yankees announced they had acquired slugger Edwin Encarnación, who leads the AL with 21 home runs, in a trade with Seattle.

-The Yankees have been battling the Rays for the division lead for much of the season, and it looks as if help is on the way — in the form of another feared slugger for their potent lineup.
+The Yankees have been battling Tampa Bay for control of the AL East for much of the season, and leapfrogged the Rays for first place with the win.
+Now, they have another big bat for their lineup, getting Encarnación for minor league pitcher Juan Then.

-A person familiar with the negotiations told The Associated Press that New York is close to obtaining Edwin Encarnación in a trade with the Seattle Mariners.
-The person spoke on condition of anonymity because the deal had not been completed.
+Speaking before the deal was announced, Yankees manager Aaron Boone declined comment.
+But asked about having room for another power hitter, Boone coyly responded “There’s always room for good players.”

+Torres and Gary Sánchez each had three RBIs as New York won just the fourth time in its last 12 games.

+The Yankees improved to 5-0 this year when employing an opener, with Green starting each one of those victories.
+The right-hander has a 3.52 ERA over 7 2/3 innings as a starter this season, versus a 9.60 ERA for his 17 appearances and 15 innings in relief.

+“For me, it doesn’t really matter,” Green said.
+“It doesn’t matter if I throw the first or the sixth or seventh or fifth.
+It’s all kind of the same.”

 Chicago had won five of six to get back to .500 for the first time since April 5.
 But it was unable to overcome another shaky performance by López (4-7), who permitted five runs and six hits in six innings after the start of the game was delayed 32 minutes by rain.

+“Lopey, we didn’t get the outcome we wanted out of him,” manager Rick Renteria said.
+“He was hitting more spots today.
+His curveball wasn’t as good as we’d want it to be.
+He’s been working on that.”

-Catcher Welington Castillo and manager Rick Renteria were ejected by umpire Phil Cuzzi for arguing balls and strikes in the top of the eighth.
+Renteria and catcher Welington Castillo were ejected by umpire Phil Cuzzi for arguing balls and strikes in the top of the eighth.
 It was Castillo’s second career ejection.

 James McCann replaced Castillo and hit a three-run homer off Jonathan Holder in the bottom half.
-But Eloy Jiménez struck out swinging to end the inning, and New York added another run in the ninth when Gregorius walked with the bases loaded.
+But Eloy Jiménez struck out swinging to end the inning, and New York added another run in the ninth when Didi Gregorius walked with the bases loaded.

-The Yankees improved to 5-0 this year when employing an opener, with Chad Green starting each one of those victories.
-The right-hander struck out six in two dominant innings against the White Sox.

 After Green departed, Nestor Cortes Jr. (1-0) pitched five-plus innings for his first major league win.
 The left-hander allowed two runs and six hits, struck out seven and walked none.

-Yankees infielder Gio Urshela was out of the starting lineup, and manager Aaron Boone said he planned to rest Gregorius on Sunday.
+Boone said he planned to rest Gregorius on Sunday.
 Gregorius missed the start of the season after he had Tommy John surgery in October.
 The shortstop is batting .385 (10 for 26) in seven games since he returned June 7.

 “I feel like he has responded well, feel like he’s moving pretty well,” Boone said, “and feel like overall he’s getting sharper and sharper with each inning.”